Rosuav/ThirdSquare/README.md

 that gets charged to your account, and does not interact in any way with ticket usage for the rest of the system.

+Note that currently, the system assumes that time increases monotonically, and that touches are processed in chronological order.
+The former can be ensured by slewing (rather than stepping) the server's clock, such that any date, once over, will never be re-entered; if the server's clock is ever found to be too far wrong, it must be corrected during an effective outage.
+The latter is a major problem with the bus/tram retry loop - it is theoretically possible to touch on, then touch off in a dead spot, make all haste to your next service, touch on again, and then have the retry of your touch off arrive.
+This would result in all three touches (and the touch off at the end of your second trip) to be counted as touches-on.
+To reduce the chances of this occurring, coverage at railway stations needs to be excellent; it may also be important to hammer the retry loop, possibly with no gap exceeding 15 seconds.
+None of this can entirely prevent the problem, but it will make it vanishingly unlikely.

 Identifiers: Vehicles
 =====================